Jean Huber

-Jean Huber (13 February 1721 – 21 August 1786) was a Swiss painter, silhouettiste, soldier and author, who was a citizen of the Republic of Geneva.
+Jean Huber (13 February 1721 – 21 August 1786) was a Genevan painter, silhouettiste, soldier, politician and author, who was a citizen of the Republic of Geneva.

 Biography

 Huber was born in Chambésy (part of Pregny-Chambésy) to Jacob Huber, a member of the "Two-Hundreds" council of the Republic of Geneva, and Catherine Vasserot.
 The family came from Schaffhausen originally and was admitted into the Geneva bourgeoisie in 1654.

 In 1738 Huber entered the Hesse-Kassel military service in Prince Frederick's Grenadier regiment, then in 1741 he transferred to the Piedmont-Sardinia service where he fought with the rank of captain during the war of the Austrian Succession.

 In 1747 he married Marie-Louise Alléon-Guainieret.
 There were two sons: François Huber (1750–1831), the celebrated author of a work on bees, and Jean-Daniel, paysagiste and amateur engraver, and also one daughter named Madelaine.
 In 1752 Huber was made a member of the "Two-Hundreds" council.
 Jean Huber died in Lausanne in 1786.